richardyilin/Solving_7_NP_hard_Problems_with_the_Ising_Model/README.md

    4. The GUI Interface will output the graph of your input file.
 When the program is done, it will output the graph of the configuration of the Ising spins, and the graph of the final result.
 This document will show what they look like in each NP-hard problem in the following section.

 ## Algorithm for Ising Model
    We construct the Ising Model to perform the simulated annealing algorithm to solve the NP-hard problems.
 An Ising Model contains Ising spins s<sub>i</sub> and the Hamiltonian *H* and the temperature *T*.
 The Hamiltonian is a formulation of Ising spins, depending on what problem we are solving.
-Our objective is to minimize *H*.
+For the optimization problem, the Ising formulation includes term(s) enforcing the constraint(s) of the problem, which is multiplied by a constant *A*. and a term optimizing the objective of the problem, which is multiplied by a constant *B*.
+We need to ensure that $\frac{A}{B}$ is large enough so that the constraints of the problem are not violated.
+The objective of the Ising Model is to minimize *H*.
 The following is the algorithm to reach the ground state of *H*.
    1. We are given the initial *H*, *s*, *T*, and *T<sub>min</sub>*.
-   2. We try to flip a spin and measure the new Hamiltonian.
+   2. We try to flip a spin and calculate the difference of the Hamiltonian $\Delta$ H.
    3. We calculate the probability to flip the spin.
-The probability is $$P=min(1, e^{\frac{\beta (H_{new} - H)}{T}})$$
+The probability is $$P=min(1, e^{\frac{\beta \Delta H)}{T}})$$
    4. We generate a random number *rand* = [0, 1].
-If the *P > rand*, We flip the spin and update *H*.
+If the *P >= rand*, We flip the spin and update *H*.
    5. We go to step to and repeat the process to try to flip every spin.
    6. After trying on every spin, we lower the temperature *T* with the formula $$T=\frac{T}{1+cT}$$, where *c* is a constant.
    7. We go to the step 2 and repeat the process until *T* < *T<sub>min</sub>*.
-   We can observe that in step 3 and step 6, we need to lower the temperature to reduce the probability to flip an Ising spin so that the configuration of the Ising spins converge eventually.
+   We can observe that in step 3 and step 6, we need to lower the temperature to reduce the probability to flip an Ising spin so that the configuration of the Ising spins converges eventually.
    We use [Metropolis–Hastings algorithm](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm) to determine if the spin should be flipped.
    We use [Lundy's cooling schedule](https://link.springer.com/article/10.1007/BF01582166) to lower the temperature.
    The pseudocode is shown below.